FraunhoferISST/DataspaceConnector/docs/pages/communication/provider.md

 ```

 The values `title`, `description`, `keywords`, `publisher`, `sovereign`, `license`, etc. describe
-the data resource and will be used to fill in the IDS Information Model attributes for IDS
+the data resource and will be used to fill in the IDS Infomodel attributes for IDS communication
-communication with a connector as data consumer.
+with a connector as data consumer.

 ---